scalableminds/webknossos/docs/index.md

 ![Showcasing Datasets](./images/spotlight.png)

 # Built for Science
-webKnossos is built for scientist with support by scientists.
-Our goals is to make image analysis and data exploration accessible and easy to use.
+webKnossos is built for scientists with support by scientists.
+Our goal is to make image analysis and data exploration accessible and easy to use.
-While originally designed for the annotation of electron microscopy of neural circuits in the Cortex, we have seen great projects using it to analyze MRI/CT scans, fluorescences microscopy imags, and synchrotron datasets.
+While originally designed for the annotation of electron microscopy of neural circuits, we have seen great projects using it to analyze MRI/CT scans, fluorescences microscopy images, and synchrotron datasets.

 webKnossos impact on data annotation in neuroscience and Connectomics has been published in Nature, 2017 and many other [publications](./publications.md):